iamshm/Linux-Unix-Commands/Commands.md

 - `ls -lha`
 - If you want to organize files in list format with their sizes and see hidden files

--`ls -l`
+- `ls -l`
 -Displays long list view with detailed file information including file type, permissions, link count, owner, group, size, date and time

--`ls -lt`
+- `ls -lt`
 -Lists all files sorted by date and time with the newest file first.

--`ls -ltr`
+- `ls -ltr`
 -Lists all files sorted by date and time with the oldest file first.

--`ls -lh`
+- `ls -lh`
 -Displays all files in current directory with file sizes in human readable format(eg:1.6K,328M,2.4G)

--`ls -a`
+- `ls -a`
--If you want to list all files including hidden files that start with "."
+- If you want to list all files including hidden files that start with "."

--`ls -la`
+- `ls -la`
--Lists all files,including hidden files,in the current directory with detailed information.
+- Lists all files,including hidden files,in the current directory with detailed information.

--`ls -F`
+- `ls -F`
--Displays all files in current directory with their file types.
+- Displays all files in current directory with their file types.

 ## Creating & Viewing Files
 - To create a new file, use the command